Updated on August 3, 2021 - added new titles and download links.

 112 Operator is a simulator game unlike any other.
 You are put in charge of emergency services, starting off as someone who answers phone calls when people call for an emergency.
 You then need to talk things through with them and decide what action to take.
 Once you know what places need, you will need to route different vehicles to these places.
 But there is so much more to the game.

-You will need to plan out what vehicles are in the area, decide what workers are in each one, upgrade their tools, hire more people to answer calls, and start to solve major crime through your direction and guidance.
-It's an intense game that I love.
+You will need to plan out what vehicles are in the area, decide what workers are in each one, upgrade their tools, hire more people to answer calls, and start to solve major crimes through your direction and guidance.
+It's an intense game, and there's nothing not to love about it.

 Sticking with our tactic of avoiding 'customary' simulation material, here's an even odder one.
 In this game, you play as a virus attempting to wipe out the entirety of the human race (strikes too close to home right now, huh?).